neesy/RepData_PeerAssessment1/PA1_template.md

 ---

 This is an R Markdown document for Project 1 - Reproducible Research.
+When reviewing my code, please look at PA1_template.html which contains the graphs and code.
+This .md file will only contain code.

 Chunk 1: contains the code to load the appropriate libraries
 ```{r, echo=TRUE}